A class of exponential neighbourhoods for the quadratic travelling salesman problem: Single edge ejection tours on

-Despite this negative result, we now show that when $p$ is fixed, QTSP(p,H)-SEE can be solved in pseudopolynomial time and when the edge weights are non-negative it also admits FPTAS.
-Recall that an instance of QTSP(p,H)-SEE is given by $p$ pairs of costs $a^h_{ij}, b^h_{ij}$ for $h=1,2,\ldots ,p$, for each edge $(i,j)\in E$.
+Despite this negative result, we now show that when $p$ is fixed, QTSP(p,H)-SEE can be solved in pseudopolynomial time and when the edge weights are non-negative it also admits an FPTAS.
+Recall that an instance of QTSP(p,H)-SEE is given by $p$ pairs of costs $a^r_{ij}, b^r_{ij}$ for $r=1,2,\ldots ,p$, for each edge $(i,j)\in E$.
 We formulate QTSP(p,H)-SEE as a {\it rank $p$ quadratic shortest path problem} (QSPP(p,H)) on a directed acyclic graph.
+It is well-known that QSPP(p,H) on an acyclic digraph is NP-hard even if $p=1$~\cite{Punnen01}.
+The definition of this specific quadratic shortest path problem is given below.